isomerpages/govtech-stp/pages/death-and-critical-illness-emergency-visit-lane-pre-departure-and-entry-guide.md

 B) <u>On-arrival COVID-19 Tests</u>

 Travellers must take their on-arrival <a href="https://safetravel.ica.gov.sg/health/covid19-tests/pcrtest">COVID-19 test(s)</a>, and commute directly to their self-isolation accommodation or SDF immediately.
-Travellers who did not <a href="#paymentlinks">pay for their test(s) before arrival</a>, will pay on the spot.
+Travellers who did not <a href="#payment">pay for their test(s) before arrival</a>, will pay on the spot.

 C) <u>Transport to SHN location</u>